Click here to download the Graduation Guidebook, which provides an overview of all of the necessary steps to completing your CIIS career.

 If all academic requirements are met and the graduation appplication and fee have been submitted, the degree will be conferred, but CIIS will not release the official transcript or diploma or verify the student's degree to third parties until the student: 1) meets all outstanding CIIS financial obligations; 2) returns all CIIS Library materials; 3) and completes the online CIIS graduation Survey.
 A link to the survey is e-mailed to the address supplied on the graduation application., Additionally, financial aid recipients must conduct an exit interview with the Financial Aid Office; Counseling Psychology students must submit all case notes, termination forms, termination case summaries, monthly reports, outstanding debt letters to clients, and practicum site keys to the practicum site manager; and Clinical Psychology students must complete the department's exit survey.

 The diploma and one copy of the official transcript are typically ready approximately three and-a-half months after the semester of graduation.
-If the student wants additional copies of the transcript, he or she must submit a Transcript Request Form and fee.
+If the student wants additional copies of the transcript, he or she must submit a Transcript Request and fee.